enzomuzi/enzomuzi/README.md

 - 👋 Hi, I’m @enzomuzi
 - 👀 I’m interested in Programation
-- 🌱 I’m currently learning HTMl, CSS, JavaScript
+- 🌱 I’m currently learning HTML, CSS, JavaScript, ReactJS, NodeJS, DOM, SQL, TypeScript...
 - 💞️ I’m looking to collaborate in a company in the future
 - 📫 How to reach me: um Whatsapp or Instagram (hermidorff)